Aleksandr Filimonov

-Aleksandr Vladimirovich Filimonov (Александр Владимирович Филимонов; born 15 October 1973) is a former association football goalkeeper from Russia.
-He won the 2011 FIFA Beach Soccer World Cup with the Russia national beach soccer team.
+Aleksandr Vladimirovich Filimonov (Александр Владимирович Филимонов; born 15 October 1973) is a Russian former association football goalkeeper He won the 2011 FIFA Beach Soccer World Cup with the Russia national beach soccer team.

 During his professional career, he was best known for playing for Spartak Moscow and the Russia national football team, as well as for the accidental goal he conceded in Euro 2000 qualifying playoffs from Andriy Shevchenko.

 Early life and career

 Born in Yoshkar-Ola, Filimonov spent his early years elsewhere in the USSR.
 He was interested in football from an early age since his father was a football coach.

 After finishing with the Burevestnik football academy in Yoshkar-Ola, he moved to his first adult football team in summer 1990 – Stal Cheboksary, from the Soviet Second League B. As a seventeen-year-old, he was only able to make two appearances in the season.
 That winter, he returned to Yoshkar-Ola and joined local team Druzhba Yoshkar-Ola to take part in the 1991 Soviet Second League B tournament.
 Soon Filimonov established himself as the first-choice goalkeeper for Druzhba and started 38 matches.
 He also scored a goal, which would prove to be the only one of his adult career.

 As the 1991 season neared its end, the Soviet Union disbanded.
 At the beginning of 1992 Filimonov joined Fakel Voronezh, which unexpectedly joined the newly formed Russian Premier League, despite having finished mid-table in the Soviet First League.
 Despite his efforts, Fakel were relegated in their first season.
 Filimonov spent another season with Fakel in the Russian First League before moving to the Russian Premier League top-half team Tekstilshchik Kamyshin, having achieved 20 clean sheets in 37 matches in 1993, and a total of 71 appearances for Fakel.

 At Tekstilshchik, Filimonov quickly established himself as first-team keeper and played his first European club tournament matches in 1994 in the UEFA Cup, against Nantes and Békéscsaba.
 Over the course of two seasons with Tekstilshchik, Filimonov became regarded as one of the most promising Russian keepers, and on 6 June 1995, he debuted for the Russian U23 national team against San Marino and earned three U23 caps in autumn 1995.